SCOPE-Santos-Volpe/NHAT/flask_hin_app/README.md

-in sql_to_flask_conn i am trying to get this example code working, which queries a database using sqlalchemy and then plots those data on a leaflet map:

-https://github.com/adwhit/flask-leaflet-demo
+Built the webapp based on this tutorial, using leaflet and flask: https://github.com/adwhit/flask-leaflet-demo